mv1388/aitoolbox/docs/source/torchtrain/callbacks.rst

-When developing such a callback which is intended to be executed only in one of the spawned processes the torchtrain callbacks framework enables this via the ``device_idx_execution`` parameter which is part of every callback inherited from the ``AbstractCallback``.
-It tells the TrainLoop engine as part of which process and corresponding *GPU device id* the callback should be executed.
+When developing such a callback which is intended to be executed only in one of the spawned processes the torchtrain callbacks framework enables this via the ``device_idx_execution`` parameter which is part of every callback inherited from the :class:`~aitoolbox.torchtrain.callbacks.abstract.AbstractCallback`.
+It tells the TrainLoop engine as part of which process and corresponding
+*GPU device id* the callback should be executed.
 For exmaple if the callback has ``device_idx_execution`` set to 0, this means that the callback will only be executed as part of the process which is running on the first GPU.
 When ``device_idx_execution`` is set to ``None`` which is the default, the callback is executed inside every running process.